 One argument is that the employer somehow materially breached the employment contract.
 For example, if the employer did not fulfill its obligations to the employee with regard to such items as compensation, insurance, etc., then the employee could argue that the non-compete provisions should not be enforced.

-Another argument related to the employer’s material breach is that the work arrangement violates federal law, such as the Fair Labor Standards Act (FLSA).
-If the compensation for the position does not comply with the FLSA, then the employer may have materially breached the contract.
+Another argument related to the employer’s material breach is that the work arrangement violates federal law, such as the Fair Labor Standards Act (FLS).
+If the compensation for the position does not comply with the FLS, then the employer may have materially breached the contract.
 Obviously, it is easier to prove a material breach if there is an employment contract as opposed to a standalone non-compete agreement.

 Legitimate Business Interests